AwakenedBeta/Privacy/README.md

-🔒 Privacy Policy\n
+🔒 Privacy Policy:-
-Bot Name: Awakened\n
+Bot Name: Awakened,
-Date: 24/6/2025\n
+Date: 24/6/2025,
-Contact: mchyp6@gmail.com
+Contact: mchyp6@gmail.com.

 1. Information We Collect
 Our bot may collect the following data: